isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 >
 > (Anthology ‘Coral Reef’ by Chiba Osamu)

- After a while, my words to Mr. Chiba turned nassty.
+ After a while, my words to Mr. Chiba turned nasty.
 It was because “Okinawa” in my mind began to reject the prayer of Jesus Christ.

 “Mr. Chiba, will Okinawa be returned just by expressing anger in letters?
 Can poems change Yamato's (Mainland's) mistakes?
 Can the prayer of Jesus Christ save Okinawa today?”